open-gpdb/gpdb/gpdb-doc/markdown/ref_guide/modules/gp_parallel_retrieve_cursor.html.md

 SELECT * FROM gp_segment_endpoints;
 ```

-These commands provide information about the retrieve sessions associated with a QE endpoint for all active parallel retrieve cursors declared by the current session user.
+These commands provide information about the retrieve sessions associated with a QE endpoint for all active parallel retrieve cursors declared by the current user.
 When the Greenplum Database superuser invokes the command, it returns the retrieve session information for all endpoints on the QE created for all parallel retrieve cursors declared by all users.

 You can obtain segment-specific retrieve session information in two ways: from the QD, or via a utility-mode connection to the endpoint: